Slow quench dynamics in classical systems: kinetic Ising model and zero-range process

 It is well known that the classical ferromagnetic Ising model exhibits a nontrivial phase transition above one dimension.
-The phase ordering dynamics on slowly cooling the Ising system from a disordered phase to the critical point or ordered phase have been studied, mainly numerically, in $d \geq 2$ dimensions without \cite{Biroli:2010,Jelic:2011,Liu:2014,Ricateau:2018,Jeong:2019} and with \cite{Huse:1986,Jackle:1991,Suzuki:2009,Xu:2017} quenched disorder.
-In Sec.~\ref{Ising}, we study the one-dimensional pure Ising model with Glauber dynamics as it is analytically tractable.
+The residual defect density on slowly cooling the Ising system from a disordered phase to the critical point or ordered phase has been studied, mainly numerically, in two or higher dimensions without \cite{Biroli:2010,Jelic:2011,Liu:2014,Ricateau:2018,Jeong:2019} and with \cite{Huse:1986,Jackle:1991,Suzuki:2009,Xu:2017} quenched disorder.
+In Sec.~\ref{Ising}, we study the one-dimensional pure Ising model with Glauber dynamics when it is slowly quenched to zero temperature as it is analytically tractable.
 Using the known exact solution for the spin-spin correlation function with time-dependent temperature \cite{Reiss:1980,Schilling:1988,Brey:1994}, we calculate the defect density at the end of the quench.
-Our expression for the dependence of residual defect density on cooling rate matches with the predictions of the Kibble-Zurek argument \cite{Kibble:1976,Zurek:1985,Zurek:1996} as well as the previous work on one-dimensional Ising model \cite{Brey:1994,Krapivsky:2010}.
-We also calculate the prefactor for the excess defect density (note that the prefactors calculated in \cite{Krapivsky:2010} are incorrect, as shown here), and find that the density of defects is substantially smaller than that predicted under `frozen dynamics' assumption.
-We then leverage the exact solution to investigate the role of critical coarsening in the decrease of the defect density \cite{Biroli:2010}, and find that for sufficiently fast cooling (at finite rate), the defect density decays with the remaining time until the end of quench linearly and sublinearly otherwise.
-As the scaling in the former case is the same as that when the system is quenched instantaneously and allowed to coarsen for a finite time, our main conclusion is that the dynamics in the nonequilibrium regime can be described by the instantaneous quench model, provided the final temperature is approached fast enough.
+Our expression for the dependence of residual defect density on the cooling rate matches with the Kibble-Zurek prediction \cite{Kibble:1976,Zurek:1985,Zurek:1996} as well as the previous work on this model \cite{Brey:1994,Krapivsky:2010,Jeong:2020}.
+We also obtain an exact expression for the prefactor of the excess defect density which is in excellent agreement with the recent simulation results \cite{Jeong:2020} and shows that an approximate expression for the prefactor obtained in \cite{Krapivsky:2010} overestimates the defect density.
+In line with the argument of \cite{Biroli:2010}, we find that at the end of the quench, the density of defects is substantially smaller than that expected under `frozen dynamics' assumption.
+We then leverage the exact solution to investigate the role of critical coarsening in the approach to zero temperature and find that for sufficiently fast cooling (at a finite rate), the defect density decays with the remaining time until the end of the quench linearly and sublinearly otherwise.
+As the scaling behavior in the former case is the same as that when the system is quenched instantaneously and allowed to coarsen for a finite time, our main conclusion is that the dynamics in the nonequilibrium regime can be described by the instantaneous quench model, provided the final temperature is approached fast enough.